Turkish Embassy Letters: Background

 Mary and Edward Wortley Montagu, both of wealthy and aristocratic families, married in 1712.
 Mary played an active role in furthering Edward's ambitious political career.
 In 1716, Edward was appointed as the Ambassador Extraordinary to the Court of Turkey, which he and Mary expected to be a twenty-year position abroad.
 One of Edward Montagu's tasks was to offer British mediation to mitigate the brewing war between Turkey and Austria, which he attempted in Vienna, Austria, though he had little impact.

 The Montagus travelled extensively in Europe before proceeding to Turkey.
-They visited Helvoetsluys, Rotterdam, Den Hague, Nijmegen, Cologne, Nuremberg, Ratisbon, Prague, Brunswick, and Hanover, in addition to their five-month stay in Vienna.
+They visited Hellevoetsluis, Rotterdam, The Hague, Nijmegen, Cologne, Nuremberg, Regensburg, Prague, Brunswick, and Hanover, in addition to their five-month stay in Vienna.
 They then travelled along the Danube to Constantinople, where Edward Montagu took up his post.
 He was recalled back to England after only two years, and the couple travelled through Italy and France on their return.